gnosia93/sagemaker-on-aws/readme.md

 - train_max_wait - Timeout in seconds waiting for spot training instances (default: None).
 After this amount of time Amazon SageMaker will stop waiting for Spot -  instances to become available.
 - train_max_run - Timeout in seconds for training (default: 24 * 60 * 60).
 After this amount of time Amazon SageMaker terminates the job regardless of its current status.
 - checkpoint_s3_uri - The S3 URI in which to persist checkpoints that the algorithm persists (if any) during training.

+Checkpointing
+A checkpoint is a snapshot of the state of the model as the model progresses through training iterations.
+They can be used with Managed Spot Training to allow for recovery of training progress in the event if an interruption.
+If a training job is interrupted, and training begins on a new instance, the checkpoint can be loaded to resume training from the previously saved point.
+This can save training time and minimize the impact of an interruption to your model training.

+Snapshots are saved to an Amazon S3 location you specify.
+You can configure the local path to use for snapshots or use the default.
+When a training job is interrupted, Amazon SageMaker copies the training data to Amazon S3.
+When the training job is restarted, the checkpoint data is copied to the local path.
+It can be used to resume at the checkpoint.

+To enable checkpoints, provide an Amazon S3 location.
+You can optionally provide a local path and choose to use a shared folder.

+Be aware that not all algorithms support checkpointing.
+SageMaker built-in algorithms and marketplace algorithms that do not checkpoint are currently limited to a MaxWaitTimeInSeconds of 3600 seconds (60 minutes).